sanskrit/learnsanskrit.org/content/guide/verbs-2/the-distant-past-tense.md

     {li The doubled root starts with the same sound as the original root.}
 }

-To make these conditions clear, here are roots that violate these conditions.
+To make these conditions clear, here are some examples of roots that violate these conditions.
+Since they violate these conditions, they use the normal weak stem we described above:
-Note that each of these roots uses the standard stem:

 {ex